Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

   };
 ```

 This function should look quite familiar by now.
 Handling input changes via change event handlers is often done in this fashion.
-You can see we update value in state using the Hook `setValue` with the `e.target.value` value provided to us via the synthetic event.
+You update value in state using the Hook `setValue` with the `e.target.value` value provided via the synthetic event.

 The extra bit you do here is inform the parent component that something has changed by calling the `dispatchBreedChange()` function from props after checking that it’s not a null or empty value.

 ### Handle paging Changes

-Each time a user changes a page of dog breeds using ‘`next breed`’ or ‘`previous breed`’ buttons, you’ll call this next function, `handlePageClick()` which accepts a `newPageNumber` argument.
+Each time a user changes a page of dog breeds using ‘`next breed`’ or ‘`previous breed`’ buttons, you call this next function, `handlePageClick()` which accepts a `newPageNumber` argument.

 **BrredList.jsx**